-I believe that a woman should be the master of her own labor.
-A good birth experience may or may not be the one that you wrote down in your birth plan.
-A good birth experience means that your needs and desires are respected, you have effective communication with your care providers at all times, and you feel met by your support team.
+Labor, or birth doulas, support birthing people and their partners through the process of childbirth.
+They provide comfort, education, encouragement, experiential wisdom, and other non-medical support.
+Having a knowledgable helper present at your birth can normalize the birth experience, dispel fear, and ease communication with medical staff.
+To me, a good birth experience means that your needs and desires are respected, you have effective communication with your care providers at all times, and you feel met by your support team.
+This may or may not look like what you expected or wrote down in your birth plan.
 At the finish line, you come out of it with a healthy baby and body, and an overwhelming sense of accomplishment.
 You just made a person!

 Two pre-natal visits in your home (more or less if we need), during which we will get to know each other, I will ask you quesitons about your pregancy, and I will help you compile a "birth plan" that suits your needs.
 We will also do a kind of labor rehearsal: we view your home as your labor ground where we can practice positions and breath that will be supportive in your home environment.

 I am on call for three weeks before and two weeks after your estimated due date.

 I stay with you through your labor until after the baby and placenta are born and you settled in to rest, bonding with your new family.

 After the birth, I check in on you the next day.
 Usually by phone or text.
 We meet for a postpartum visit in your home about a week after the birth.